Afghan government collapses as Taliban sweeps in, U.S. sends more troops to aid chaotic withdrawal

 Footage from an Afghan news agency on Sunday appeared to show Taliban militants letting inmates out of the prison, the BBC reported.

 Several other countries that had retained a diplomatic presence in Kabul even as Taliban gains accelerated began withdrawing staff.
-The British ambassador will be airlifted from Afghanistan by Monday evening, the Sunday Telegraph newspaper reported.
-Iranian officials said its embassy in Kabul would be evacuated by Monday, according to Reuters.
+Germany, Denmark and Norway all said they would suspend operations.
+The British ambassador was scheduled to be airlifted from Afghanistan by Monday evening, the Sunday Telegraph newspaper reported.
+Iranian officials said its embassy in Kabul would be evacuated by Monday.
+Other governments, including Russia and Turkey, said their missions would continue to operate.

-Germany closed its embassy on Sunday, Reuters reported.
-Canada has suspended its diplomatic operations in Kabul and Canadian personnel “are now safely on their way back to Canada,” the Foreign Ministry said in a statement Sunday.

-The Danish and Norwegian embassies also recently said they would suspend operations and move staff out of the country.

 Blinken was pressed by multiple television hosts Sunday about why the U.S. withdrawal appeared haphazard — particularly given the decision to withdraw forces, then send them back in.
 Blinken denied being caught flat-footed.